Custom Edges

 The properties of the Base Class defined in TypeScript are:

-Group is kept private, and should not be touched by any classes extending the Base Edge.
+Group is kept private, and should not be touched by any classes extending the Base Edgearrow-up-right.
 However, props is to be used for storing any passed-in props, and is accessible from all extending classes.

 Base Edge Class Methods